Bumper pool

-Bumper pool is a cue sport played on an rectangular (or sometimes octagonal) table fitted with two pockets and an array of fixed cushioned obstacles, called bumpers, within the interior of the table surface.
+Bumper pool is a cue sport played on a rectangular (or sometimes octagonal) table fitted with two pockets and an array of fixed cushioned obstacles, called bumpers, within the interior of the table surface.

 Table

 Typically, bumper pool tables are smaller than a regulation pool table.
 The table has two pockets, placed opposite one another, located at the center of two of the rails.
 The surface of the table has the same cloth covering as a standard pool table.

 Two bumpers flank each pocket.
 The remaining bumpers are arranged in a cross in the center of the table, with one line of the cross in line with the pockets.
 At the center of the cross, there is an open space just large enough to allow a ball to pass through.
 Most tables have eight bumpers in the cross, with two comprising each arm, though additional pairs of bumpers may be included in the cross.